seenons/seenons-be-assignment/README.md

 ---

     We have divided the assignment into what we called "gates", these gates are references to engineering skills that we are looking for in a future colleague.
     Some of them are required, some of them give you bonus points.
+You can read more about it below.

     The task is to atleast complete two services
-    - Tetrieve availability of service providers for a given location and date.
+    - Retrieve availability of service providers for a given location and date.
     - Register the collection of a waste stream by a service provider.

     We purposely made this project framework-agnostic, and it only contains the bare minimum to perform the necessary use cases.